EINDEX/mini-ctf-demo/README.md

 This mini ctf have a lot of ways to get token.

-each way to get score is 1 point.
+Each way to get 1 point socre.

+Welcome show or discuss your CTF solution to issues.